elegant-scipy/elegant-scipy/markdown/ch6.markdown

 collections of numbers) and their transformations by multiplying them with matrices (collections of vectors).
 If all of this sounded like gibberish to you, you should probably pick up an introductory linear algebra textbook before reading this.
+We highly recommend Gil Strang's *Linear Algebra and its Applications*.
 Introductory is all you need though — we hope to convey the power of linear algebra while keeping the operations relatively simple!

 As an aside, we will break Python notation convention in order to match linear algebra conventions: in Python, variables names should usually begin with a lower case letter.
-However, in linear algebra, matrices are usually denoted by a capital letter, while vectors and scalar values are lowercase.
-Since we're going to be dealing with quite a few matrices and vectors, it helps to keep them straight to follow the linear algebra convention.
+However, in linear algebra, matrices are denoted by a capital letter, while vectors and scalar values are lowercase.
+Since we're going to be dealing with quite a few matrices and vectors, following the linear algbrea converton helps to keep them straight.
 Therefore, variables that represent matrices will start with a capital letter, while vectors and numbers will start with lowercase.